 Presentation on Financial sector development and economic growth in Rwanda by Okello John Paul and Mutuyimana Jean Pierre

-Okello began the presentation of his research by giving an overview of the project, the objective as being to empirically investigate the nature of relationship between financial sector development and economic growth in Rwanda and consequently the methodology used as well as the key findings in both long run and short run results.
+Okello began the presentation of his research by giving an overview of the project, the objective as being to empirically investigate the nature of the relationship between financial sector development and economic growth in Rwanda and consequently the methodology used as well as the key findings in both long-run and short-run results.

 In his presentation, he explained how Empirical scientific studies have conflicting results as well ;